-As with medical care, inpatient and outpatient behavioral health or substance abuse by network providers is covered at higher benefit levels than out-of-network care.
+As with medical care, inpatient and outpatient behavioral health or substance use disorder services by network providers is covered at higher benefit levels than out-of-network care.
 Some plans may have copayments, deductible, and/or coinsurance.
-A member's individual plan can be viewed by visiting the UPMC Health Plan website at www.upmchealthplan.com.
+A Member's individual plan can be viewed by visiting the UPMC Health Plan website at upmchealthplan.com.
 Members may self-direct care to a behavioral health provider.
-Behavioral health providers are encouraged to communicate with other treating providers about the member's care, as applicable.
+Behavioral health providers are encouraged to communicate with other treating providers about the Member's care, as applicable.
 Members do not have to obtain a referral from their PCP.